Dame Gladys Cooper DBE

 Died aged 82

-Dame Gladys Constance Cooper, DBE (18 December 1888 – 17 November 1971) was an English actress whose career spanned seven decades on stage, in films and on television.
-Beginning on the stage as a teenager in Edwardian musical comedy and pantomime, she was starring in dramatic roles and silent films before the beginning of the First World War.
-She also became a manager of the Playhouse Theatre from 1917 to 1933, where she played many roles.
-Beginning in the early 1920s, Cooper was winning praise in plays by W. Somerset Maugham and others.
-In the 1930s, she was starring steadily both in the West End and on Broadway.
-Moving to Hollywood in 1940, Cooper found success in a variety of character roles; she was nominated for three Academy Awards, the last one as Mrs. Higgins in My Fair Lady (1964).
-Throughout the 1950s and 1960s, she mixed her stage and film careers, continuing to star on stage until her last year.DbPedia
+Dame Gladys Constance Cooper, (18 December 1888 – 17 November 1971) was an English actress whose career spanned seven decades on stage, in films and on television.
+As a teenager in Edwardian musical comedy and pantomime, she starred in dramatic roles and silent films before the First World War.
+She managed the Playhouse Theatre from 1917 to 1933, where she played many roles.
+From the early 1920s Cooper won praise in plays by W. Somerset Maugham and others.
+In the 1930s she starred steadily in productions both in London's West End and on Broadway.
+Moving to Hollywood in 1940, Cooper found success in a variety of character roles.
+She received three Academy Award nominations for Best Supporting Actress, for performances in The Song of Bernadette (1943), My Fair Lady (1964) and, most famously, Now, Voyager (1942).
+Throughout the 1950s and 60s she worked both on stage and on screen, continuing to star on stage until her last year.DbPedia

 Commemorated on 1 plaque